 The internship/research must be directly related to your major.
 (Minors, concentrations, and some multidisciplinary majors may not be used for CPT.)

-To learn more about internship opportunities (e.g., Academic Internship Program, New York Semester, Washington Semester), visit the J.D.
+To learn more about internship opportunities (e.g., Academic Internship Program, New York Semester, Washington Semester) or the Experiential Learning Partial Credit option, visit the J.D.
 Power Center for Liberal Arts in the World.
 For resources on summer internships, visit the Center for Career Development, Hogan 203.
 To explore on-campus research, visit the Weiss Summer Research Program (which does NOT require CPT).

 Working in the U.S.A.
 After Your Holy Cross Graduation

-Seniors who would like to work in the U.S. for one year following graduation should contact Ms. Lynn Levesque to request an appointment with Tina Chen not later than February of senior year.
+Seniors who would like to work in the U.S. for one year following graduation should contact Dean Tina for an appointment not later than January of senior year.

 Eligibility for OPT is a benefit of maintaining F-1 status.
 If USCIS grants your application for OPT you are authorized to work in the United States for a period of 12 months in a job directly related to your major.
 You may apply for OPT as early as 90 days prior to and as late as 60 days after the last day of classes in your final term.